AndrewTrepagnier/ML-POTENTIALS/README.md

-# Machine-learned Interatomic Potential with Pytorch🧠
+# Machine-learned Interatomic Potential with Pytorch - paused development

 **What *is* an interatomic potential?**